finnp/png-itxt/readme.md

           })
 ```

 The set function has a similar input parameter and a data parameter as before.
 The last parameter is a callback that gives a binary string containing the altered image data.
-If, for example, you wanted to add an iTXt block to a picture and then display the picture on a page you convert the data to a base 64 encoding to display it on the page as follows.
+If, for example, you wanted to add an iTXt block to a picture and then display the picture on a page you can convert the data to a base64 encoding to display it on the page as follows.

 ```js
 // Get input from somewhere